cloyne/docker-blog/README.md

 * `git submodule update --init --recursive`
 * `git submodule update --remote`

-In the `plugin` folder, you will find a folder for each WordPress plugin.
+In the `plugins` folder, you will find a folder for each WordPress plugin.
 Inside each one, will be a php file named after the plugin.
 For example, for the Redirection plugin, you can find the following file: `plugins/redirection/redirection.php`.

 In the top few lines of this file, you should be able to find the plugin version number.
 Verify that it has increased to the desired version.
 When you are satisfied, [commit](https://git-scm.com/docs/git-commit) the changes.